danielrcollins1/OED-Expanded/x-additional-material.md

 ### Non-Proficiency

-**Using prohibited Armor**: Double encumbrance and halve bonus **Using prohibited Weapons**: -4 to hit and reduce damage die by 1 step
+**Using prohibited Armor**: Double encumbrance, halve bonus, negate any Thief or Wizard abilities.
+**Using prohibited Weapons**: -4 to hit and reduce damage die by 1 step.

 ### Helmets

-Alternatives rules for helmets, should tracking 1 in 6 attacks prove difficult at the table.
+Alternatives rules for helmets, in case the save vs. criticals is undesirable:

 **Helmets**: For each armor type, the listed AC assumes the use of a helmet.
 If a helmet is not worn, then a 1 point penalty to AC is applied.

-### Wizard Staff

-The Judge may choose to allow a Staff to attack from the second rank (permitting a wizard who is out of spells to participate more safely in combat).

 ### Upkeep Costs ###
 Should calculating and tracking 1% of XP prove troublesome, you can instead opt charge at level up, as a form of deferred upkeep.
 This charge is equal to 5% of the XP needed for the level, in Silver.
 Ex: 100 SP to become a 2nd level Fighter,  480 SP to become an 5th level Thief, 5,000 to become a 9th level Wizard, etc.